 With the brightness decided on, we now know the led currents.
 These will be approximately 32 mA for tail light and 320 mA for brake light per board.
 This nicely keeps the 1:10 illuminance ratio.
 Per led the currents will be 4 mA and 40 mA respectively.
 Driving the leds with 40 mA might or might not be in spec, it's hard to tell as the datasheet is somewhat brief.
 In any case the brake lights won't be on much of the time.

 Updated to add: Maximum current seems to be 20 mA, so driving the leds with 40 mA is definitely out of spec.
 I will address this in the new version I'm currently working on.
 In the mean time, if you are copying this design, I would suggest to double the number of leds, use higher power leds or accept limited led lifetime.

-With the tail and brake lights sorted, I should take the same steps for the license plate lights.
-To take illuminance measurements I placed the light assembly back in the box again and put the photometer where the centre of the license plate would be.
-To stop the light coming out the back of the assembly from interfering with light meant for the license plate I covered up the red part of the lens with a towel.
+With the tail and brake lights sorted, I should take the same steps for the number plate lights.
+To take illuminance measurements I placed the light assembly back in the box again and put the photometer where the centre of the number plate would be.
+To stop the light coming out the back of the assembly from interfering with light meant for the number plate I covered up the red part of the lens with a towel.
 Measurements are done with only 2 out of 4 white leds connected.

 |Filament||Voltage (V)||Illuminance (lx)||Current (mA)|